 - Online information about considering, preparing for and applying to Graduate and Professional Schools

-- General financial aid information and links to help locate funding sources
+- Financial Aid Information and Links to help locate funding sources

 - Graduate and Professional School Fairs attended by program representatives from across the nation, where students can gather information about programs and admissions requirements

-- Graduate and Professional School Workshops where students can learn about application essentials and writing application essays, and hear admissions committee members’ perspectives on what makes for a successful applicant
+- Graduate and Professional School Workshops where students can learn about application essentials and writing application essays, and hear admissions committee members’ perspectives on how to become a successful applicant

 - Career Counselors with special knowledge to address the needs of Pre-Graduate, Pre-Law & Pre-Med students